anilbattini/codebase-qa/README.md

 - Show alternate optional answers along with highly ranked answer (Adv)
 - Include PDFs and WebUrls support to go though and answer questions.
 - Add session memory to add followup questions feature.(Adv)

+## WIP Backlog notes

+- both huggingface and ollama provider support is added.
+Ollama is covered end to end.
+- As of huggingface is good with building RAG, but retrieval is not working with Huggingface LLM.
+- Thinking of not pursuing this problem, since we are going to use spirare instead of local LLM.

 ---